BioJulia/BioSequences.jl/docs/src/types.md

 `LongSequence{DNAAlphabet{2}}` is all you need to do in order to benefit.
 Some computations that use bitwise operations will also be dramatically faster.

+## Sequence views

+Similar to how Base Julia offers views of array objects, BioSequences offers view of `LongSequence`s - the `SeqView{A<:Alphabet}`.

+Conceptually, a `SeqView{A}` is similar to a `LongSequence{A}`, but instead of storing their own data, they refer to the data of a `LongSequence`.
+Modiying the `LongSequence` will be reflected in the view, and vice versa.
+If the underlying `LongSequence` is truncated, the behaviour of a view is undefined.
+For the same reason, some operations are not supported for views, such as resizing.

+The purpose of `SeqView` is that, since they only contain a pointer to the underlying array, an offset and a length, they are much lighter than `LongSequences`, and will be stack allocated on Julia 1.5 and newer.
+Thus, the user may construct millions of views without major performace implications.

 ## Kmers & Skipmers

 ### Kmers